The Uninhabitable Earth: Life After Warming, by David Wallace-Wells

-I think the titular claim is neither advanced in the book nor supported by the climate literature and some people may justifiably feel deceived by the title (and maybe also by the cover; when the mass bee deaths feature, its connection to climate is dismissed).
+I’m not sure the title claim is advanced in the book or supported by the climate literature so some people may justifiably feel deceived (and maybe also by the cover; when the mass bee deaths feature, its connection to climate is dismissed).
 As far as I understand, certain parts of the world—small island nations and some vulnerable coastal cities—are on track to be submerged pending political intervention and others in South Asia and the Middle East will regularly have weather exceeding the limits of human survivability.
 But that’s just 30% of the world’s population for 20 days a year currently and maybe 48-74% of the population by 2100 depending on what we do.
-By then, that study estimates, many equatorial locations like Jakarta, Indonesia are expected to experience deadly heat 365 days a year.
+By then, that study estimates, many equatorial locations like Jakarta, Indonesia are expected to experience deadly heat 365 days a year .
 Luckily, the city will probably be completely below sea level anyway.
-So the entire Earth uninhabitable?
-Nah.
-Just conducive to heat death on a daily basis for hundreds of millions of powerless people thousands of miles away and the land inhabited by 5% of the world’s population will experience chronic submergence.
-At least by 2100.
+So literally the entire Earth uninhabitable?
+Doesn’t seem likely.
+‘Just’ conducive to heat death on a daily basis for hundreds of millions thousands of miles away from political influence and the land inhabited by 5% of the world’s population will experience chronic submergence.
+And then the next century will start.

 To me, the book is overwhelmingly a success and potentially an important leap forward in advancing how the public understands the enormity of the climate change problem.
 By ‘public’, I also mean to include academics from other disciplines and the op-ed intelligentsia who’ve decided to stake a claim of expertise in the area now that the Green New Deal proposal has made the topic politically relevant.